lucascompython/downtube/README.md

 ## Description

 This is a Tauri App with NextJs that downloads and can convert Youtube videos.
-For that it uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [youtube-dl-rs](https://github.com/GyrosOfWar/youtube-dl-rs)
+For that it uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [youtube-dl-rs](https://github.com/GyrosOfWar/youtube-dl-rs).
+The app it-self only takes about 3mb of space but it depends on yt-dlp(~13mb), ffmpeg(~70mb) and ffprob(~70) and in total it takes around 166mb, which is a lot, looking on replacing the depencies.

 ## Preview